M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 M-Files often uses the concept of "Object Ids".
 The object id is an integer (whole number) and is guaranteed to be unique within a given object type.
 When external object types are used, M-Files allows the id from that system to be shown on the metadata card instead.
 This id is referred to either as the "Display ID" or the "External ID".
 Each object still has an internal ID that must be used for normal API calls.

-<p class="note">When mapping the "Object ID" in the Connection to External Database, ensure that you map a column which is a unique Id.
-If this changes in the future, objects that have been associated with this item may become disconnected.</p>
+When mapping the "Object ID" in the Connection to External Database, ensure that you map a column which is a unique Id.
+If this changes in the future, objects that have been associated with this item may become disconnected.
+{:.note}

 ### Full vs. quick refreshes